ScazLab/k2_bridge/k2_client/README.md

 # Data Parsing

 ### Running Data Parser:
 Data parser subscribes to the audio, body, and face topics, parses through the data and calculates certain behaviors, then publishes a message on a new topic.
-To run data-parser.py, navigate to scripts, `chmod +x data-parser.py`.
-Now the program can be run from the workspace. `cd ..` then `rosrun k2_client data-parser.py`
+To run data-parser.py, from your workspace run, `chmod +x src/trust_nonverbal_behavior_recognition/scripts/data-parser1.py` and `chmod +x src/trust_nonverbal_behavior_recognition/scripts/data-parser2.py`.
+The two data-parsers correspond to the two different clients it is reading data from.
+Now the programs can be run from the workspace.
+Run `rosrun trust_nonverbal_behavior_recognition data-parser1.py` and `rosrun trust_nonverbal_behavior_recognition data-parser2.py` in two separate terminal windows once the server side and client side are running.

+### Running Read Bag:
+Data parser will publish the data to a rosbag.
+To read a rosbag, first you must reindex the rosbag you wish to read.
+To do this run `rosbag reindex [BAG_NAME]`.
+Then run the command: `chmod +x src/trust_nonverbal_behavior_recognition/scripts/read-bag.py`.
+Now, from the workspace you can run `rosrun trust_nonverbal_behavior_recognition read-bag.py`.

+Here it will prompt you for the bag name.
+You need to input just the name of the bag with no extensions.
+If the full name of the bag is `test.orig.bag`, all you need to put in is the name `test`.

+### Post-processing:

+Since each Kinect is outputting its data to its own bag, we will then need to post-process the data.
+This can be done by merging the data based on the seat IDs of the Kinects, since both Kinects will be reading left to right so the seat IDs should be matched up.

 ### Publisher Component of data-parser
 After all information is received and analyzed, the data needed is published to a new topic ('Information').
 The message is sent as a PersonArray, which is a PersonMessage array.
 PersonMessage contains specific fields: